linrax: A JAX Compatible, Simplex Method Linear Program Solver: Introduction

-JAX is a high-performance computing platform for Python that provides Just-in-Time Compilation (JIT), GPU Parallelization, and automatic differentiation~\cite{jax2018github}, increasingly being used for control applications~\cite{harapanahalli_immrax_2024, grillotti_kheperax_2023, rutherford_jaxmarl_2024}.
+JAX is a high-performance computing platform for Python that provides Just-in-Time Compilation (JIT), GPU Parallelization, and automatic differentiation~\cite{jax2018github}, increasingly being used for control applications~\cite{harapanahalliImmraxParallelizableDifferentiable2024, grillottiKheperaxLightweightJAXbased2023, rutherfordJaxMARLMultiAgentRL2024}.
 Though there exist many JAX libraries for optimization~\cite{deepmind2020jax, optimistix2024} or gradient descent~\cite{kidger2021equinox}, surprisingly few are designed for mathematical programming problems.
-Those that do exist~\cite{jaxopt_implicit_diff, lu2024mpax} utilize first-order gradient based methods and struggle with solution precision and convergence, especially on problems with degenerate constraints.
-To address these issues and advance the usability of JAX as an optimization library for control, we introduce a JAX implementation of the \emph{simplex algorithm}, a method for solving LPs exactly (up to floating-point accuracy) that works for problems with degenerate constraints, and demonstrate its utility in control algorithms.
+Those that are~\cite{jaxopt_implicit_diff, lu2024mpax} utilize first-order gradient based methods and struggle with solution precision and convergence, especially on problems with degenerate constraints.
+To address this gap, we introduce a JAX implementation of the \emph{simplex algorithm}, a method for solving LPs exactly (up to floating-point accuracy) that works for problems with degenerate constraints, and demonstrate its utility in control algorithms.